PRS Oberoi steps down as executive chairman of EIH Ltd

 PRS Oberoi steps down as executive chairman of EIH Ltd2 min read .
-Updated: 04 May 2022, 10:46 PM IST
+04 May 2022

 - The announcement came through a BSE filing from the company’s managing director and chief executive officer, Vikram Oberoi